adrihor/pythonista-dropbox/README.rst

 * set_access_key_and_secret.py

-You may now install sdist packages from Dropbox or the PyPi cheese shop.
+You may now install Python source distribution file packages from Dropbox or the PyPi cheese shop.

 See the example in tests/test_dropbox_pipista.py